stefanobartoletti/bricks/README.md

 - (Optional) delete `.git` directory inside the newly created `bricks` theme folder and run `git init` to initialize a new repository from scratch.
 - Run `yarn` to install dependencies and perform the initial setup.

-## 📃 Scripts

-Yarn is the preferred way to run development tasks:
-- **`yarn dev`** quickly compiles all resources for a local development environment (it is also run as a post-install script after the initial installation).
-- **`yarn watch`** starts both the watcher and BrowserSync to automatically compile resources during local development.
-- **`yarn build`** compiles all resources with all the optimizations required for a production environment (minification, treeshaking).

-These scripts run individual sub-tasks, which manage CSS (Sass compilation, Autoprefixer, PurgeCSS, minification), JavaScript (Rollup, Babel, minification), images (imagemin), fonts (conversion into web formats), icons (*Font Awesome 5* optimization) and localization.
 ## ⚙️ Configuration

 Some configuration variables are available in `.config.js`.